Imburse-Payments/imburse-payments.github.io/pages/getting-started/introduction.md

 429 | **Too Many Requests**	- Too many requests hit the API too quickly.
 We recommend an exponential backoff of your requests.
 500, 501, 502, 503, 504 | **Internal Server Error** - Something went wrong on Imburse's end.

+## Access Control
+Each API method in the REST API documentation is decorated with a *Role Required* attribute.
+To execute any API methods successfully, your Security Key would need to have the role name specified added to the `roles` property.

+See the [Account Management - Account Roles](/pages/getting-started/account-management/#account-roles) and [Account Management - Tenant Roles](/page/getting-started/account-managament/#tenant-roles) for lists of the available roles.

 ## Correlation IDs
 Each API request has an associated correlation identifier.
 You can find this value in the response object under `correlation-id` when errors in the range 500 are returned.